 - Natural Lemongrass Soap Recipe.

-Once you’ve had a thorough look through the 4-part Natural Soap Making Series it’s time to make soap.
-I always tell the students in my soap making lessons that the biggest challenge to getting started is the fear of handling Lye.
-Though you need to respect this ingredient, it’s in no way scary if you’re wearing the proper protection and working in a well ventilated environment.
-Watch my video on making Lemongrass soap to see exactly what to expect.
+Once you’ve had a thorough look through the 4-part Natural Soap Making series it’s time to make soap.
+I always tell the students in my soap-making lessons that the biggest challenge to getting started is the fear of handling Lye.
+Though you need to respect this ingredient, it’s in no way scary if you’re wearing the proper protection and working in a well-ventilated environment.
+Watch my soapmaking videos to see exactly what to expect.
+Afterward, you’ll be on your way.
+Each recipe that I share on Lovely Greens comes with detailed instructions including any special steps and differences in ingredients and temperature.
+So get your station set up, read through the instructions, ask a question if you’re not sure about something, and make handmade soap.